 - There are different colours and materials available in solid wood

-- Solid wood is durable and sturdy making the furniture last for a long time
+- Since solid wood is durable and sturdy, its furniture also last for a long time

-- The wood is easy to maintain and doesn’t require constant care
+- This wood is also easy to maintain and doesn’t require constant care

 Cons of Solid Wood:

-- The furniture is very expensive depending on different wood types
+- The furniture can be expensive depending on different wood types

 - It is not an environmentally-conscious choice as trees have to be cut for sourcing solid wood

-- Moisture and weather conditions like humidity can affect natural wood
+- Also, moisture and weather conditions like humidity can affect natural wood

-- Solid wood is susceptible to termite infestation in the long run
+- Unfortunately, it is susceptible to termite infestation in the long run

-- Solid wood furniture is heavy and difficult to move around
+- Its furniture is typically heavy and difficult to move around

 Pros of Engineered Wood:

-- Cost-effective choice for those who’re decorating in a budget
+- It is a cost-effective choice for those who’re decorating on a budget

 - Since it recycles wood particles, it is an environmentally-friendly choice